Last Updated on July 2, 2019 by Calibre 11

 Looking Back at the Aquaracer

-The Aquaracer stands apart in the TAG Heuer range, both as the longest continuous serving model in Heuer/ TAG Heuer’s history (if you consider the 2000 and the Aquaracer as a single family) and the only current model with a nautical/ diving heritage.
+The Aquaracer stands apart in the TAG Heuer range, both as the longest continuous serving model in Heuer/ TAG Heuer’s history as of 2020 (if you consider the 2000 and the Aquaracer as a single family) and the only current model with a nautical/ diving heritage.
 Those style of those great Heuer dive watches of the late 1970s can still be seen in today’s Aquaracer, even as the range has been modernised and improved.

 While the success of other TAG Heuer model families has ebbed and flowed (think TAG Heuer Link, Grand Carrera and Formula 1), the Aquaracer has been a consistent top-seller throughout its history and is as relevant today as it was when first launched by Jack Heuer in 1982.